partiql/partiql-beamline/partiql-beamline-book/src/query-generation/basic-queries.md

 # Basic Query Generation

-This section covers fundamental query generation patterns using PartiQL Beamline's `rand-select-all-fw` strategy, which generates simple `SELECT *` queries with WHERE clauses.
+This section covers fundamental query generation patterns using Beamline's `rand-select-all-fw` strategy, which generates simple `SELECT *` queries with WHERE clauses.
 This is the best starting point for understanding how query generation works.

 ## Getting Started with Basic Queries